salmasalam024/CICD-Pipeline/README.md

 ---
+#Documentation on Ansible playbook and Jenkins pipeline configuration.

-# Jenkins Pipeline for Ansible Deployment and Group Member Capture
+##Jenkins Pipeline for Ansible Deployment and Group Member Capture

 This Jenkins pipeline automates the deployment of Ansible playbooks triggered by updates in a GitLab repository.
 Additionally, it captures information about group members for notification purposes upon pipeline completion or failure.